Top 5 best 49 to 55-inch TVs

 With many models boasting exceptional picture quality and prices gradually coming down, it isn't surprising that so many of us are investing in TVs capable of delivering a real wow factor in our homes.

-From reasonably priced mid-range sets from top brands, such as Samsung and LG, to the very best they have to offer, whether your budget is £600 or you’re looking to spend big, you’ll find something for you in this size bracket.
+From reasonably priced mid-range sets from top brands, such as Samsung and LG, to the very best they have to offer, whether you're on a budget or you’re looking to spend big, you’ll find something for you in this size bracket.

 But price isn’t everything.
 We’ve branded TVs costing as much as £700 as Don’t Buys.
 Equally, we’ve seen Best Buys for as a little as £600 outperform models two or even three times the price.